|

 takes place before the ponies swim back to Assateague Island.
 The

-crowded event is usually broadcast live by the "Good Morning
+Pony Swim is usually broadcast live by the "Good Morning

 America" show.
 The Wild Pony Swim is visited by over 40,000